Cox-Automotive/alks-cli/README.md

 `alks server stop` - Stop the metadata server.

+## Profile Management

+### `profiles generate`

+`alks profiles generate` Creates an AWS profile or multiple profiles.
+If you pass an account, role, and profile name it will generate a single profile in your `~/.aws/credentials` file and if you instead pass the `--all` flag it will generate profiles for all the account/role pairs that you currently have access to by naming each profile `<accountAlias>-<roleName>`

+Try running `alks profiles generate --help` for more details on how to use this command

+### `profiles list`

+Lists the profiles that you have.
+By default this will only print out the profiles that were created by this tool but you can list all of your profiles by passing the `--all` flag.

+Try running `alks profiles list --help` for more details on how to use this command

+### `profiles get`

+Gets the details for a single AWS profile.
+Essentially this will show you everything in the `~/.aws/credentials` file for a single profile

+Try running `alks profiles get --help` for more details on how to use this command

+### `profiles remove`

+Removes an AWS profile, or multiple AWS profiles.
+If you specify a profile name this will remove just that single profile, or if you pass the `--all` flag this will remove all profiles that were generated with this tool

+Try running `alks profiles remove --help` for more details on how to use this command

 # Output Formats trigger

 ALKS CLI will output in a variety of formats, it uses the developer default (set with `alks developer configure`) and can be overridden by passing a value via `-o`.